The Camino de Santiago is so much more than just a long and painful walk…

-It is a unique and privileged opportunity to discover one’s true essence as a human being, unburdened by the distractions and trappings of everyday life.
+It’s a unique and privileged opportunity to discover oneself–unburdened by the distractions and trappings of everyday life.

 It would be a gross understatement to say that the Camino de Santiago exceeded my expectations.
-My experience transformed me in ways that I will never be able to put into words, filling me with absolute joy and a profound appreciation of life and divinity that I will carry with me forever.
 In the words of wise young Irishman I met along the way…

 but I discovered so much more.”